What ethical challenges will you face in your career?

 Students on the programmes listed above do not need to sign up, the workshop will be added to your timetable at the start of the year.

-The Workplace Ethics Challenge will close on Friday 7 June 2024.
+The Workplace Ethics Challenge will close on Tuesday 3 June 2025.

 Yes, you can do both if you like.
-You only need to do one in order for it to count towards the Stellify Award
+You only need to do one in order for it to count towards the Stellify Award.

 Graduate employers want to recruit people whose values and behaviour fit with what is expected in the organisation.